-Ofcom has released its first major report of 2018, revealing the UK’s best mobile networks for customer satisfaction – and the worst for complaints.
+Earlier in the year, Ofcom released its first major report of 2018, revealing the UK’s best mobile networks for customer satisfaction – and the worst for complaints.
 However, there are plenty of other metrics and independent group RootMetrics group have another network topping the pops, as has consumer advocacy group Which? even more recently.

 At the other end of the league table was Vodafone, which scored a not-so-perfect ’10’.
-Its customer are apparently particularly aggrieved over how Vodafone handles issues around billing, pricing and charges.
+Its customers are apparently particularly aggrieved over how Vodafone handles issues around billing, pricing and charges.

 Also in the relegation zone were BT (‘9’), TalkTalk (‘8’), and Virgin Mobile (‘8), while Tesco Mobile was joined by Three, O2, and EE at the business end of things.

 Get news, competitions and special offers direct to your inbox

 That means, that according to Ofcom at least, the UK’s four best mobile networks right now in 2018 are: